JvanKatwijk/dab-cmdline/README.md

 Libraries for the example program are further:

 	portaudio, version 19.xxx rather than 18.xxx that is installed default on some debian based systems;

 	libsamplerate

 ==============================================================================================================
 	The API

+The API is the API of the dab library, it is a simple API with only a few functions.
+It is advised to look at the example program (especially the "main" program) to see how the API is used.

 The API has three elements,